gemeinde-bister/linearjc/docs/job-design-guide.md

 3. **Idempotent**: Jobs should produce same output given same input
 4. **Logging**: Write to stdout/stderr (captured in executor logs)
 5. **Cleanup**: Remove temp files on failure (or rely on executor cleanup)
+6. **Choose correct path_type**:
+   - Use `file` for single-file outputs (CSVs, JSON, single logs)
+   - Use `directory` for multi-file outputs (websites, datasets, archives)
+   - Declare explicitly - don't rely on naming conventions
+7. **Registry as contract**: Treat data registry as the contract between jobs - if you change path_type, dependent jobs may break

 ## When NOT to Use LinearJC